OselC/Asphatl-9-Regends-Website-Prototype/README.md

 ## Shortcut to open project folder in Visual Studio Code:
-1. Click on folder path and type this code:
+1. Click on the project folder path and type this code:
 ```bash
 cmd
 ```